CZ-NIC/pyoidc/doc/howto/rp.rst

 *nonce* is a string value used to associate a Client session with an ID Token, and to mitigate replay attacks.

+Since you will need both these arguments later in the process you probably want to store them in a session object (assumed to look like a dictionary).

 Most probable the response to this request will be a redirect to some other URL where the authentication is performed.